arrowse/theforge/src/weeks/week4.md

    depth to 0.2mm with the same 30° engraving tool to ensure only the top layer of copper is removed.

 **If you want to keep your board simple, follow steps 5-7 to finish preparing files!
-To add a soldermask and silkscreen, skip steps 5-6 and follow step 7 to export your first of three jobs.**
+To add a soldermask and silkscreen, skip step 6 and follow steps 5 & 7 to export your first of three jobs.**

 If you **don't** plan on adding a soldermask or silkscreen, you can drill vias (holes) and cut your board out here.

-5. Select the drl 0.800mm and drl 1mm files and add in drilling operations for each one with the corn bit, set the end depths to 1.8 and enable ramping.
+5. Select your drill files and add in drilling operations for each one with the 0.8 corn bit, set the end depths to 1.8 (the thickness of your board plus a tad bit extra) and enable ramping.
 Set a return / pull-back distance to about 0.2 mm to ensure a smooth drilling operation.

-6. Select the Edge_Cuts layer and add a new contour operation with the 30° engraving tool, set to 1.8mm, or a value greater than the thickness of the copper plate you're using should you use a non-standard plate.
+6. Select the Edge_Cuts layer and add a new contour operation with the 0.8 corn bit, set to 1.8mm, or a value greater than the thickness of the copper plate you're using should you use a non-standard plate.